PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Easy)/english.md

-![] show picture of mario's pyramid
+![] TODO show picture of mario's pyramid

 The end goal for the tutorial is to print hashes to make a pyrmaid like the one in mario.
 Below is an example.